mkutz/geb-testing-workshop/README.md

 - [ ] Create the page objects [HomePage], [RegisterPage] and [LoginPage].
       Set the page `url`s and specify an `at` check on each of them.
-      Refactor your features to use `to` instead of `go` and `at` instead of `$`.
+      Refactor your features to use `to` instead of `go` and just expect this to work.
+      Geb's `to` automatically verifies the success of the navigation by calling `at` and returns the page object.

+## Waiting

+Especially on single page applications, some content is loaded dynamically.
+This means that they will show up eventually, but we cannot tell when.
+When using such a page as a human, you might not even notice, but Geb will try to find the element _immediately_ and will fail if it is not there, yet.

 - [ ] Now open [RegistrationSpec] and implement the first feature.
+      Check for an error message and verify it starts with "username can't be blank".
+      Since the error message is loaded dynamically, you will need to wait for it in some way.
+- [ ] Implement the second feature if [RegistrationSpec].
       Define each element as `content` of the [RegisterPage].
       Consider the test to be successful, when you end on the [HomePage].
-      We'll improve that later.
-- [ ] Implement the second feature.
-      Check for an error message and verify it starts with "username can't be blank".
-      This won't work, add a `@PendingFeature` annotation.

-## Waiting

-The reason for the last test to fail is the fact that the error messages are added to the page dynamically.
-Selenium needs to _wait_ for them to appear.

-- [ ] Mark the error messages content element of [RegisterPage], so Geb will automatically wait for it.
-      Run the second [RegistrationSpec] feature again and remove the `@PendingFeature`.
-- [ ] Let's also improve the first feature in [RegistrationSpec].
-      It should only succeed if there is the "New Post" link is displayed.
-- [ ] Let's add another [BasicSpec] feature to check there are exactly 10 articles displayed on the [HomePage].
-      Note that you can also use `waitFor` in assertions.
+      Again, you will need to use some kind of waiting.

 ## Modules